 Once you select the Edit.. option, a new window called Edit Reference Line, Band, or Box will opened to style the box plot.

-Let me change the Fill color to Red pallet.
+Let me change the Fill colour to the Red pallet.

-Next, we are changing the tableau box plot Border width, and border color
+Next, we are changing the tableau box plot Border width and border colour

-Lastly, we are changing the Whiskers width, and color
+Lastly, we are changing the Whiskers width and colour

 Change Colors of a dots in Tableau Box Plot

-In this example we will show you, How to add colors to the dots in box plot.
+In this example, we will show you, How to add colours to the dots in the box plot.
 For this, drag and drop the English Country Region Name from Dimensions Region to Color field in Marks Shelf as shown below.
-It means, each country has its own color
+It means each country has its own colour

 Change the SIze of a dots in Tableau Box Plot

-In this example we will show you, How to change the dots size in box plot.
+In this example, we will show you, How to change the dots size in a box plot.
 For this, drag and drop the Order Quantity from Measures Region to Size field in Marks Shelf as shown below.

 Create Categorical Box Plots in Tableau

-In this example we will show you, How to create a box plot for each color within a region.
+In this example, we will show you, How to create a box plot for each colour within a region.
 For this, drag and drop the Color from Dimensions Region to Columns Shelf.
 By default, box plot will display the horizontal lines (or dots) and they are the compressed box plot.
-This is because, it is difficult to draw the box plots for an aggregated data so, lets remove the aggregated measure by unchecking the Aggregate Measures available in Analysis Menu as shown below.
+This is because it is difficult to draw the box plots for an aggregated data.
+So, let’s remove the aggregated measure by unchecking the Aggregate Measures available in Analysis Menu as shown below.